frink-okn/frink-landing-zone/docs/okn/sawgraph-kg.md

-# The PFAS specific concepts that extend ContaminOSO
+# SAW Graph

-the Contaminant Observation and Samples Ontology (ContaminOSO) developed as part of the AIKnowsPFAS and SAWGraph projects.
+The Contaminant Observation and Samples Ontology (ContaminOSO) developed as part of the AIKnowsPFAS and SAWGraph projects.

-URI: sawgraph-kg

-Name: sawgraph-kg

 ## Schema Diagram